systopia/Contact-Update-Queue/docs/configuration.md

 This option defines the activity status to set the change request activity to when flagging as problematic.

-### Session Timeout
+### Session Timeout + Batch Size

-This option defines the time until a composed batch of change requests times out and the contained change requests can be used within new batches.
+To prevent multiple users from accidentally working on the same change requests, each user is assigned a couple of changes to work on in a "session".
+This way multiple users can be processing change requests, without the risk of conflicts.

-### Session Batch Size
+The "Session Timeout" is the time of inactivity that the claimed change requests will remain blocked for any session.
+After the timeout these change requests will be free to be assigned to other users.

-This option defines how many change requests will be put together in a batch.
+The "Batch Size" defines the amount of change requests block for the user's session.

 ## Update Request Options